thinksource/pathfind/readme.md

 If h(n) is sometimes greater than the cost of moving from n to the goal, then A* is not guaranteed to find a shortest path, but it can run faster.

 For this case since the question is only want to make the best way do not limited the time consumption.
 I use very low h(n), which is only cost 1 per ceil, it goes.
 It may useless for this case, but I put the h(n) function here to control the speed of your search if you like rewrtie it.

+## about openmap and the only right and down solution.
+the closemap record the ceils the robot already visit

+the openmap record the ceils the robot need to visit

+If The only right and down and there is no repeat visit, just use the Greedy Best-First-Search Algorithm would be OK.